rabb1tl0ka/notifspeaker/readme.md

 - **Cross-Speech Synthesis Engine Compatibility:** Support for multiple speech synthesis engines, allowing you to choose the one that best suits your preferences and system setup.

-- **Notification Queueing:** Bye bye overlapping notifications that create chaos. notifspeaker.py queues incoming notificationsno matter how fast they come your way.
+- **Notification Queueing:** Bye bye overlapping notifications that create chaos. notifspeaker.py queues incoming notifications no matter how fast they come your way.

 - **Notification Skipping:** Take control of your workflow.
 Choose to bypass lengthy notifications with notifspeaker.py.
 Maintain uninterrupted efficiency by effortlessly skipping long notifications.